alfonsof/azure-python-examples/azureblobstoragecreate/README.md

   9. Specify a new resource group or select an existing resource group.
   10. Click Create to create the storage account.

-* Configure your Azure Storage authentication information for the application.
+* Configure your Azure Storage connection string.

   The authentication information is required for your application to access data in an Azure Storage account at runtime.